NicolaTamanini/NicolaTamanini.github.io/GWsL2IT.md

 Some of the most recent publications and pre-prints authored by at least two members of the group:

-- M. Corman, A. Ghosh, C. Escamilla-Rivera, M. A. Hendry, S. Marsat and N. Tamanini, _Constraining cosmological extra dimensions with gravitational wave standard sirens: from theory to current and future multi-messenger observations_, [[arXiv:2109.08748](https://arxiv.org/abs/2109.08748)]
+1. M. Corman, A. Ghosh, C. Escamilla-Rivera, M. A. Hendry, S. Marsat and N. Tamanini, _Constraining cosmological extra dimensions with gravitational wave standard sirens: from theory to current and future multi-messenger observations_, Accepted by PRD, [[arXiv:2109.08748](https://arxiv.org/abs/2109.08748)]

 1. D. Laghi, N. Tamanini, W. Del Pozzo, A. Sesana, J. Gair,